 Feed Your Dog Right

 Another well-worn saying that’s pertinent when it comes to trying to stop your dog shedding is “you are what you eat.”
 That’s true for dogs as well as humans and points to yet another good starting point for trying to get your pet to shed less.
-A poor diet can leave the fur on your dog’s body lose, thin, or otherwise unhealthy, which can, in turn, make their coat especially susceptible to shedding.
+A poor diet can leave the fur on your dog’s body loose, thin, or otherwise unhealthy, which can, in turn, make their coat especially susceptible to shedding.

 As such, you’re going to want to make sure that your pet is being fed a proper diet.
 This means making sure that your dog is getting enough protein.
 If you feed your dog meat, be sure that there is an adequate amount of protein in the portions you are giving them.
 If you feed your pet dog food or nutritional supplements, you’ll want to check into the amount of protein those products contain, and, if necessary, add or switch to another more protein-rich formula.

 Then there’s the question of allergies.
 Given how many humans have allergies to pets, we know firsthand how difficult living with allergies can be.
 The same holds true for our four-legged friends.
 When it comes to dogs, allergies can stem from a wide range of sources, from dietary to environmental to congenital causes.
 You’ll first need to determine which of these (if any) are bothering your dog, after which you’ll need to look into an appropriate method of treatment.

 For example, if your dog is allergic to something in their food, the easiest course of action is naturally to stop feeding them that food.
 That said, if the allergy is broader (say, to ingredients that are common in many types of dog food) you may need to shop around or ask your vet for a special dog food formula.